Webinar: Moving health promotion forward as an accredited discipline

 There is a common belief that, in order for the health promotion field to defend and uphold its position as a unique specialist discipline, consideration should be given to bringing an accreditation system to Canada for this field of practice.

-This webinar will explore the options for an accreditation system for health promotion practitioners in Canada and how this action can support working towards health equity.
+This webinar explores the options for an accreditation system for health promotion practitioners in Canada and how this action can support working towards health equity.

 - describe international health promotion accreditation processes and credentialing systems;